Culture Corner

 Dear Faculty, Staff, and Trainees,

-Additionally, SMADIE is launching a Disability Champion pilot program.
-The Culture and Community Building Council is seeking volunteer faculty, staff, and trainees who are interested in serving in this capacity.
-As a Disability Champion, you will advocate for and advise DoM community members.
-Please use this link to express your interest by Monday, October 20th.
+Stanford Medicine Alliance for Disability Inclusion and Equity (SMADIE) recently launched a Disability Champion pilot program.
+The Culture and Community Building Council invites faculty, staff, and trainees to serve in this capacity.
+As a Disability Champion, you will advocate for and advise DoM community members, helping to advance inclusive practices, shape policy, and ensure our environment is accessible and welcoming for all.
+If interested, please let us know by Monday, March 9th using this link.

 In solidarity,